-The Hub Server is installed to manage jobs for various Zoom modules.
-It can be used to manage Hierarchical Archive or AI jobs for Zoom.
+You need the Hub Server to manage jobs for various Zoom modules like Hierarchical Archive or AI.

 You can install it on any server in your Zoom network.
-You need to have the Hub installer from Evolphin Support to proceed.
+Check that you have the Hub installer from Evolphin Support before proceeding.

 Installing the Hub

-Extract the shared Hub installer zip to any path on your designated Hub Server machine and follow the steps below to install the Hub:
+Extract the shared Hub installer zip/tar to any path on your designated Hub Server machine and follow the steps below to install the Hub:

 - Open Command Line as an administrator.

 - Navigate to the \bin folder inside the extracted Hub build files.

 - Run Hub install (this will register Evolphin Job Hub as a service)